gflofst/ContainerRepo/MeetingMinutes.md

 - Jay to create GitHub for collaboration and tracking
 - Rajesh to gather information about container repos to enable picking a starting point

+9 September 2020

+Attendees: Rajesh, Paula, Jay

+Discussion:

+Project overview for Rajesh

+Todo:

+- Jay to send DataPallets paper
+- Paula to send thesis and slides
+- Rajesh to read and report at the next meeting